 VANCOUVER ISLAND NORTH AND POWELL RIVER AREA

-PUBLIC RELATIONS COMMITTEE
+PUBLIC RELATIONS SUBCOMMITTEE

 vinprana.ca

-Guidelines 2019
+Guidelines 2021

+(Revised October 4, 2021)

-The principle of service, critical to the application of our Eleventh tradition, is not a passive principle.
-To be of maximum service to the still-suffering addict, we must energetically seek to carry our message throughout our cities, towns, and villages. …We must take vigorous steps to make our program widely known.
-The better and broader our public relations, the better we will be able to serve.
+“The principle of service, critical to the application of our Eleventh tradition, is not a passive principle.
+To be of maximum service to the still-suffering addict, we must energetically seek to carry our message throughout our cities, towns, and villages.
+Our public relations policy is based on attraction, to be sure, not promotion.
+But to attract the still suffering addict to our program, we must take vigorous steps to make our program widely known.
+The better and broader our public relations, the better we will be able to serve.”

-Tradition Eleven, It Works: How and Why
+Tradition Eleven, It Works: How and Why – Page 207